istio/istio.io/content/en/news/releases/1.13.x/announcing-1.13.7/index.md

 ---

 This release contains a fix for [CVE-2022-31045](/news/security/istio-security-2022-005/#cve-2022-31045) and bug fixes to improve robustness.
-We recommend users to install this newer release instead of Istio 1.13.6, which does not contain the above CVE fix.
+We recommend users install this release instead of Istio 1.13.6, which does not contain the above CVE fix.
 This release note describes what’s different between Istio 1.13.6 and Istio 1.13.7.